StefanScott/urweb-queryX1-dyn/README.md

 I am not sure why this appears to be working correctly.

-I might be tempted to make a wild conjecture that the `;` after `aFilterSignal <- signal aFilterSource` is perhaps somehow "unpacking" `aFilterSignal`, converting it from a value of some "monadic" type `signal t` to a value of some "simpler" `t`, in order to allow it to be used as an argument to `showRows'`, which as we know expects a value of a "simpler" type `string` and not a value of a "monadic" type.
+I might be tempted to make a wild conjecture that the `;` after `aFilterSignal <- signal aFilterSource` is perhaps somehow "unpacking" ("unboxing") `aFilterSignal`, converting it from a value of some "monadic" type `signal t` to a value of some "simpler" type `t`, in order to allow it to be used as an argument to `showRows'`, which as we know expects a value of a "simpler" type `string` and not a value of a "monadic" type.

-However, [as Istvan Chung helpfully explained in an earlier thread on the Mailing list, you cannot "unpack" or "unbox" a value from a "monadic" type](http://www.impredicative.com/pipermail/ur/2015-July/002079.html) - so I have simply accepted that this interesting "idiom" in the Batch demo does indeed work, and I have used it as a guideline grabbing the source, connecting it to a signal, and passing it to a function in the present project.
+However, [as Istvan Chung helpfully explained in an earlier thread on the Mailing list, you cannot "unpack" or "unbox" a value from a "monadic" type](http://www.impredicative.com/pipermail/ur/2015-July/002079.html) - so I have simply accepted that this interesting "idiom" in the Batch demo does indeed work, and I have used it as a guideline for grabbing the source, connecting it to a signal, and passing it to a function in the present project.